kubevirt/kubevirt.github.io/_posts/2018-06-21-Run-Istio-with-kubevirt.markdown

 We are going to use the [bookinfo sample application](https://istio.io/docs/examples/bookinfo/) from the istio webpage.

-The follow yaml will deploy the bookinfo application with a 'small' change the details service will run on a virtual machine inside our kubernetes cluster!
+The following yaml will deploy the bookinfo application with a 'small' change the details service will run on a virtual machine inside our kubernetes cluster!

 **Note:** it will take like 5 minutes for the application to by running inside the virtual machine because we install git and ruby, then clone the istio repo and start the application.